Critic's Notebook

 10534 Garland Road and 911 W. Jefferson Blvd.

 If you’re a vinyl newbie looking to build your collection on a budget, Lucky Dog Books (one in East Dallas and the other in North Oak Cliff) is a great place to start.
 Though the two independently owned bookstores’ stock focuses on media of the written variety, there’s still a great array of vinyl, CDs and other physical musical media.
 The store’s relaxing environment and kind staff are also a nice fit for vinyl virgins wary of the scoffs and eye rolls from pretentious record snobs.
 Most of Lucky Dog’s inventory is made up of items that are used but still in good condition, meaning you won’t have to cough up over $100 to add just two vinyl LPs to your far-from-full shelf.
-And if you're looking to make room for new additions to your years-old records collection, Lucky Dog offers good trade-in deals.
+And if you’re looking to make room for new additions to your years-old record collection, Lucky Dog offers great trade-in deals.

 Spinster is a boutique record store in a great shopping/dining area, so win-win.